 Why Patrick Kavanagh instead of W.B.
 Yeats?
 Well, I think I prefer Kavanagh over Yeats in the world of Irish poets in the same way that I prefer Lorenz Hart over Oscar Hammerstein II in the world of lyricists for Richard Rodgers.
-Hart’s lyrics are a little rougher-edged, sprinkled with irreverence, insouciance and unpredictability.
-Hammerstein’s words by comparison are how I think of Yeats’ poetry: more formal and grand.
+Hart’s lyrics have slightly rougher edges, being sprinkled with irreverence, insouciance and unpredictability.
+Hammerstein’s words by comparison are how I think of Yeats’ poetry: rather more formal and grand.
 (Still good, mind you.)

 Of-course, you can take such comparisons too far, and I have no doubt that I already have.

-Some might not think that Van Morrison should be in the running as a favorite Irish singer, given his global stature, the fact that he grew up a non-Catholic in Belfast (Northern Ireland, UK), and also considering that his chief musical influences have been black Americans.
-But all that is of no account to me.
+Some might not think that Van Morrison should be in the running as a favorite Irish singer, given his global stature, plus the fact that he grew up a non-Catholic in Belfast (Northern Ireland, UK), and also considering that his chief musical influences have been black Americans.
+But all of that is of no account to me.